 It’s a very energy efficient process as microbes do all the work.The challenge is to incorporate that natural process into a large-scale, well-established industry.
 And we’ve done that by innovating and working with partners such as LanzaTech and Primetals Technologies, said Wim Van der Stricht, Project Coordinator.

 This new Carbon Smart technology illustrates ArcelorMittal’s commitment to transforming steel production and it will also further strengthen steel’s standing in the circular economy, particularly compared to other higher carbon metals like aluminium, said Carl De Maré.

-From single-use to circular loop
+From single-use to a circular loop

 ArcelorMittal’s long-term aspiration is to become a zero-waste business, with all materials used or generated during steel production recuperated, treated and reused in the production chain or becoming the raw materials for other industries.

 Single-use carbon must become a thing of the past.
 In order to succeed in decarbonizing our economy, we will need the commitment of large companies and governments from around the world to ensure carbon reuse is part of the solution.
 This facility in Europe embodies the key principles of the circular economy and drives to a zero-waste steel production world.
 We are excited to work with ArcelorMittal and are grateful for the support of the European Commission, said Jennifer Holmgren, CEO of LanzaTech.

 As well as ethanol, the plant will also generate heat and energy which will be reused within the plant.
 In the ethanol conversion process, the bacteria produce ethanol as a by-product.
 Biomass waste, dead bacteria, produced in the ethanol production process, is digested to produce biogas.